MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data-faq.md

 # Shifts data FAQ

-This article covers frequently-asked questions about Shifts data, including where Shifts data is stored, data retention, data retrieval, and data encryption.
+This article covers frequently-asked questions about Shifts data, including where Shifts data is stored, data retention, data retrieval, and encryption.

 ## Where is Shifts data stored?

 Shifts data is stored in data centers in Asia Pacific (APAC), the European Union (EU), and the United States.
 Each geo stores data in at least two Azure data center regions for HA/DR.???
 Today, the United States geo uses data centers in North Central and South Central United States.
 To learn more, see [Where is Microsoft 365 customer data stored](/microsoft-365/enterprise/o365-data-locations).

 Currently, Shifts offers data residency in Australia, Canada, France, Japan, and the United Kingdom.
-We're actively working to expand support to additional locations.
+We're actively working to expand support to more locations.

 ## Can I choose where Shifts data is stored?